 Malik also studies the causes and consequences of genetic conflict within an individual genome.
 During the cell divisions that give rise to egg cells, a cell sorts its chromosomes into four daughter cells: a single oocyte that will become the egg and three smaller cells that soon degenerate.
 Thus, the chromosome that winds up in the egg is the evolutionary “winner.”
 Malik thinks competition for this position may have driven evolution at regions of DNA that attach to a cell’s chromosome-sorting machinery – even, perhaps, aiding speciation.
-It will take more interdisciplinary detective work – which Malik will pursue as an HHMI investigator beginning in 2013 – to unravel the mystery.
+It will take more interdisciplinary detective work – which Malik is pursuing as an HHMI investigator – to unravel the mystery.

 Image: Stephen Brashear